HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Introduction

+Underlying both limitations is a single gap: a complex query rarely reduces to one signal or one moment.
+Its clauses span multiple modalities, including concepts and objects on screen, actions, on-screen text, spoken narration, and even non-speech sounds.
+Locating the right frames means evaluating each modality across the full timeline, then composing the results under the query's logical and temporal structure.
+What is missing is a selector that is at once modality-complete and compositional, yet stays within the controlled frame-budget cost.

-We challenge this assumption with \textbf{HiMu} (\textbf{Hi}erarchical \textbf{Mu}ltimodal Frame Selection), a framework demonstrating that compositional structure can be resolved efficiently prior to any LVLM evaluation (Fig~\ref{fig:himu-teaser}, center).
-The core insight is that complex natural language queries inherently decompose into structured logical trees.
-HiMu leverages a single, text-only LLM call to parse the input query into a hierarchical tree of atomic predicates.
-Each leaf node is routed to a lightweight, modality-specific expert.
-These localized signals are then evaluated over the video timeline and composed bottom-up using continuous fuzzy-logic operators, yielding a per-frame \emph{satisfaction curve} $T(t) \in [0,1]$.
+We introduce \textbf{HiMu} (\textbf{Hi}erarchical \textbf{Mu}ltimodal Frame Selection), a training-free framework that resolves compositional and multimodal structure within the controlled frame-budget setting, \emph{without any MLLM call during selection}.
+The core insight is that complex natural-language queries naturally decompose into structured logic trees.
+HiMu uses a single text-only LLM call to parse the query into a hierarchical tree of atomic predicates; each leaf is routed to a lightweight modality-specific expert spanning visual experts (CLIP, open-vocabulary detection (OVD), and OCR) and audio experts (automatic speech recognition (ASR) and contrastive language-audio pretraining (CLAP)).
+The localized signals are evaluated over the timeline and composed bottom-up through continuous fuzzy-logic operators, yielding a per-frame satisfaction curve $T(t) \in [0,1]$ from which the final frames are sampled.
+By separating reusable video evidence from question-specific reasoning, HiMu spends its per-query computation on targeted expert grounding and lightweight composition rather than repeated visual-token MLLM calls, keeping it within the latency class of competing controlled selectors.
+Crucially, the lone LLM call sees only the text query, sidestepping the thousands of visual tokens that dominate the cost of every MLLM-based selector.

-HiMu is a training-free framework and can be seamlessly integrated as a plug-and-play module for any LVLM.
-By caching expert features per video, the per-query overhead is reduced to a lightweight tree evaluation and subsequent signal post-processing, entirely eliminating the need for iterative visual token processing during selection.
-Consequently, as shown in Fig.~\ref{fig:efficiency_plot}, HiMu redefines the efficiency-accuracy Pareto front on Video-MME \cite{fu2024videomme}.
-It achieves 78.18\% accuracy, getting closer to the performance of state-of-the-art agentic models~\cite{lvagent2025} while requiring approximately 10$\times$ fewer FLOPs, and consistently outperforms similarity-based selectors with only a modest increase in computational cost.
+Across Video-MME~\cite{fu2024videomme}, LongVideoBench~\cite{wu2024longvideobench}, and HERBench-Lite~\cite{benami2025herbench}, HiMu achieves state-of-the-art accuracy among controlled frame selection methods.
+As a plug-and-play module, it consistently improves over uniform sampling for seven diverse MLLMs, ranging from open-source 8B models to proprietary frontier models, without any model-specific tuning.
+These gains are strongest on longer videos, indicating that query-aware evidence selection can recover relevant context more efficiently than simply increasing uniform coverage.